 Moreover, with other validation rules, you can add more limits to your products-specific campaign:

 After you submit the creator, every time a shopper tries to use the coupon from this campaign, Voucherify checks if there's a 13-inch MacBook Air item in the cart.
-If so, the redemption is marked as successful, otherwise it fails and you see it in the redemptions report:
+If so, the redemption is marked as successful.
+Otherwise, it fails, and you can see it in the redemptions report.

 Again, this is all done with Voucherify under the hood.
-There’s really very little involvement required from the development team; probably once to sync your inventory with Voucherify products.
+There’s really very little involvement required from the development team – only once to sync your inventory with Voucherify products.